-1. The LEA has submitted a wa iver to operate a schoolwide program: Yes No List the Title I school(s) by nan ne and assigned MSDE ID number below.
+List the Title I school(s) by name and assigned MSDE ID number below.

-- 2. DESCRIBE the step-by-step process including timelines/dates used to identify eligible children most in need of services.
-Include in the description how students are ranked using multiple selection (academic) criteria.
-NOTE: Children from preschool through grade 2 must be selected solely based on objective criteria. - 3.
-DESCRIBE how the LEA helps targeted assistance schools identify, implement, and monitor effective methods and supplemental instructional strategies for small groups of identified students.
+- 3. DESCRIBE how the LEA helps Targeted Assistance Schools identify, implement, and monitor effective methods and supplemental instructional strategies for small groups of identified students.
 These instructional strategies must strengthen the core academic program of the school.
 Describe how the system/school will address the following: Section 1115(c) (1) (C).
-(Small group is described as one-on-one instruction or a Student-to-teacher ratio of no more than 8:1.)
+(In Maryland small group is described as one-on-one instruction or a student-to-teacher ratio of no more than 8:1.) - a.

-- a.
 Giving primary consideration to providing extended learning time, such as an extended school year, before-and after-school, and summer program opportunities. - b.
 Helping provide an accelerated, high-quality curriculum. - c.
 Minimizing the removal of children from regular classroom instruction for additional services. - d.
-Delivery of services if delivered by nonprofit or for-profit external providers with expertise in using evidence-based or effective strategies to improve student achievement. (if applicable) - 4.
-DESCRIBE how the LEA/school provides additional opportunities for professional development with Title I resources, and, to the extent practicable, from other sources, for teachers, principals, and paraprofessionals, including, if appropriate other staff in identifying and meeting the comprehensive needs of eligible children in the program. - 5.
-DESCRIBE the ongoing process for developing, implementing, and monitoring targeted assistance requirements. - 6.
-DESCRIBE the specific steps to be taken to review and analyze achievement data of the targeted assistance programs. - 7.
-In addition to the LEA Title I coordinator, identify by name, title, and department the person(s) responsible for monitoring targeted assistance requirements and services in school plans for effectiveness and fiduciary compliance.
+Delivery of services, if delivered by nonprofit or for-profit external providers, with expertise in using evidence-based or effective strategies to improve student achievement. (if applicable) - 4.
+DESCRIBE how the LEA/school provides additional opportunities for professional development with Title I resources, and to the extent practicable from other sources, for teachers, principals, and paraprofessionals, including, if appropriate other staff in identifying and meeting the comprehensive needs of eligible children in the program. - 5.
+DESCRIBE the specific steps to be taken to review and analyze achievement data of the targeted assistance programs.

+- 6. DESCRIBE the ongoing process for developing, implementing, and monitoring targeted assistance requirements.
+Provide a timeline, if applicable. - 7.
+In addition to the LEA Title I coordinator, identify by name, title, and department the staff responsible for monitoring targeted assistance requirements and services in school plans for effectiveness and fiduciary compliance.

-Representatives from the offices listed must participate in the Annual Title I Program Review
+• Representatives from the offices listed must participate in the Annual Title I Program Review.

-DOCUMENTATION
+DOCUMENTATION:

-8.Attach weighted criteria used to select and rank children for targeted assistance services, the timeline for selecting students and implementing the targeted assistance program.

-9. If an LEA intends to transition a Title I school implementing a targeted assistance program in 2017-2018 to a schoolwide program in 2018-2019, the LEA must submit a formal letter to the Director of the Program Improvement and Family Support Branch, informing MSDE of its intent.
+- 8. Attach weighted criteria used to select and rank children for targeted assistance services, the timeline for selecting students, and implementing the targeted assistance program. - 9.
+If an LEA intends to transition a Title I school implementing a targeted assistance program in 2017-2018 to a schoolwide program in 2018-2019, the LEA must submit a formal letter to the Director of the Program Improvement and Family Support Branch, informing MSDE of its intent.

 List the Title I school(s) by name and assigned MSDE ID number below.
-Reminder: Please be sure to include the name of the school, proposed timeline for the year planning.
+Reminder: Please be sure to include the name of the school and the proposed timeline for the planning year.